antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/install/index.rst

    python setup.py install --home=<dir>

-where you can supply any directory you like for the :option:`!--home` option.
+where you can supply any directory you like for the :option:`--home` option.
 On Unix, lazy typists can just type a tilde (``~``); the :command:`install` command will expand this to your home directory::